mui/toolpad/docs/data/toolpad/core/introduction/overview.md

 This framework leverages the existing suite of components offered by MUI, and ties them together with the most commonly-used backend integrations to help you create dashboards fast.
 Imagine a React dashboard template but with backend features like authentication, role-based access control and data fetching already included.
 It comes with the guarantee of MUI's enterprise-tested components, and the Toolpad team's focus on using the latest stable libraries, and prioritising razor-sharp performance.

-{{"demo": "../components/dashboard-layout/DashboardLayoutNavigationItems.js", "height": 640, "iframe": true}}
+{{"demo": "../components/dashboard-layout/DashboardLayoutNavigationItems.js", "height": 640, "iframe": true, "hideToolbar": true}}

 ## Overview